Documentation Index

 x-player-id: host_player

-The server stops, lobby returns to waiting, players stay in the lobby.
+The server stops, the lobby returns to waiting, and all players stay in the lobby with the same invite code and settings.
+Great for “Play Again” buttons.

 Leaving